apache/maven-wrapper/maven-wrapper-plugin/src/site/markdown/usage.md

 - **source**: Since Maven already requires Java to run, why not compile and run a classfile to download the maven-wrapper jar?
 This type comes with a `.mvn/wrapper/MavenWrapperDownloader.java` which will be compiled and executed on the fly.

-The type can be specified with `mvn wrapper:wrapper -Dtype=x`, where x is any of the types listed above.
+The type can be specified with `mvn wrapper:wrapper -Dtype={type}`, where `{type}` is any of the types listed above.

+When `wrapper:wrapper` is run in a Maven module which contains a `.mvn/wrapper/maven-wrapper.properties` file, then the distribution type of the existing Maven Wrapper is used for the execution of the goal.
+This allows updating Maven Wrapper, without unintentionally changing the distribution type for an existing project.
+You can still use `-Dtype={type}` to change the distribution type for an existing installation.

 Maven Version
 -------------
 By default the plugin will assume the same version as the Maven runtime (calling `mvn -v`).
 But you can pick a different version.
-Either call `mvn wrapper:wrapper -Dmaven=x`, where x is any valid Apache Maven Release, see https://search.maven.org/artifact/org.apache.maven/apache-maven
+You can call `mvn wrapper:wrapper -Dmaven=x`, where `x` is any valid Apache Maven Release (see [Maven Central](https://central.sonatype.com/artifact/org.apache.maven/apache-maven/versions)).
-Another option is adjust the `distributionUrl` in `.mvn/wrapper/maven-wrapper.properties`
+Another option is to adjust the `distributionUrl` in `.mvn/wrapper/maven-wrapper.properties`.

 Debugging
 ---------